macropin/django-registration/docs/upgrade.rst

 can be passed in place of a regular ``Site`` object.

-The :data:`~registration.signals.user_registered` signal is no longer sent by :meth:`~registration.models.RegistrationManager.create_inactive_user`, and the :data:`~registration.signals.user_activated` signal is no longer sent by :meth:`~registration.models.RegistrationManager.activate_user`; these signals are now sent by the backend after these methods have been called.
+The :data:`~registration.signals.user_registered` signal is no longer sent by ``create_inactive_user()``, and the :data:`~registration.signals.user_activated` signal is no longer sent by :meth:`~registration.models.RegistrationManager.activate_user`;
+these signals are now sent by the backend after these methods have been called.
+Note that :ref:`these signals <signals>` were added after the django-registration 0.7 release but before the refactoring which introduced :ref:`the backend API <backend-api>`, so only installations which were tracking the in-development codebase will have made use of them.

-The sending of activation emails has been factored out of :meth:`~registration.models.RegistrationManager.create_inactive_user`, and now exists as the method :meth:`~registration.models.RegistrationProfile.send_activation_email` on instances of :class:`~registration.models.RegistrationProfile`.
+The sending of activation emails has been factored out of ``create_inactive_user()``, and now exists as the method :meth:`~registration.models.RegistrationProfile.send_activation_email` on instances of ``RegistrationProfile``.